 The most obvious impact of sugar is adding sweetness.
 However, when you dive into different varieties of sugar, you’ll also find that different types add various hints of flavor.
 Demerara sugar, for example, is often described as tasting like toffee, while muscovado and piloncillo sugars have a pungent molasses flavor.

 Milk can help mask the bitterness of your coffee, make it creamier, and add some subtle sweetness.
 The rise in alternative milks, like soy, almond, oat, and... avocado... gives you a ton of alternatives if traditional dairy milk is not your thing.
 Both dairy and non-dairy milks alike are chock full of sugars, and due to a nifty chemical reaction, become noticeably sweeter when properly steamed.
 Proteins and fats give your coffee a creamy texture, and both are essential for creating the characteristic velvety foam of lattes and cappuccinos.

 All this to be said — while black coffee can be delicious — limiting oneself or others to a single option simply closes the door to all other possibilities of flavor and texture.
 Coffee additives can be tasty and exciting and experimenting with them can keep your sipping adventures fun and fresh.
 However you drink it, always remember that the best coffee for you is the one you love.
-Try out our coffee subscription service today to find your match and enjoy freshly roasted coffee delivered right to your door.
+If you are not sure where to start, take our coffee quiz and let us recommend where to begin.